-What is Pegged Exchange Rates?
+What is Pegged Exchange Rate?

 Pegging is done to maintain stability in the exchange rates and avoid any major fluctuations in the currency’s value.
 Moreover, a country’s currency value is set in accordance with a more stable and internationally acceptable currency of some other country.
 This results in the fixation of a ratio for value determination between two currencies.
-The value does not change by a change in internal market conditions, and government and banking policies.
+The value does not change by a change in internal market conditions and government and banking policies.
 Hence, this provides stability and reliability to a currency and makes it more acceptable in world trade.

-- What is Pegged Exchange Rates?
+- What is Pegged Exchange Rate?

-- How is Pegged Exchange Rates maintained?
+- How is Pegged Exchange Rates Maintained?

 - Benefits of Pegged Exchange Rates

 - What are the Demerits of Pegged Exchange Rates?